Powerful Purpose

 During these early years, our members engaged in a number of community engagement efforts, such as Listening to Leaders sessions, shared legislative advocacy for the Community Care Act (2007-2008) and helped to successfully pass Communities for a Lifetime (2009).

-Throughout our first decade, strong member leadership built trusted working relationships and gained the respect of policymakers.
-To build on our effectiveness, we strategically started growing our ranks in the late 2000's to include additional healthcare leaders and strong associations.
+Throughout our first decade, our strong member leadership built trusted working relationships and gained the respect of policymakers.
+To build on our early effectiveness, we strategically started growing our ranks in the late 2000's to include additional healthcare leaders and the strong associations in our state.

 2013